ChristianUlbrich/awesome-microfrontends/README.md

 - [single-spa](https://single-spa.js.org/) - Canopy's approach on micro frontends is about composing multiple SPAs.
 - [OpenComponents](https://opencomponents.github.io/) - _"an open-source, "batteries included" micro frontends framework"_
 - [Polymer Project](https://www.polymer-project.org/) - Google's take on building Web Components that still has some nice tooling
+- [NUT](https://github.com/nut-project/nut) - A framework born for micro frontends, which is used internally in Netease, currently it supports Vue, React and more

 ### Graveyard
 - [Polymer Project](https://www.polymer-project.org/) - Google's take on building Web Components won't be used for its upcoming Material Web Components and that says it all